AlexandriaDAO/core/src/tests/plan.md

 - AssetManager

+# Latest mainnet merge problems:
+- Uploading the profile image or name does not reflect, i.e., I changed my name from chadthechad to evan and added a profile link and the result is still 'C' with a  loading circle.
+- The Seed phrase import landed a super long result.

 #### Bigger Features (lower priority):
+- Loading is much faster without the nsfw check, and also permasearch page load is much longer when we make it by default.
+Instead we should allow people to search without NSFW checks, and let them check the individual nft that they want to mint.
+So we could do a no safe-search where no mints happen, a full safe search like we do now, and a mint-mode, where there's no default safe search but a check when someone goes to mint something.
 - The upload payment is not enforced in the backend and a sophisticated user could bypass it by changing the redux state.
 - Stop the autosearch on pageload alexandrian.
 - Need more dynamic states for the like/mint/withdraw buttons. include in this singleTokenView.tsx which duplicates a lot of this logic.
 (If the mint has succeded the mint button should go away).